Why ruling out medical issues is not the same diagnosing them

 Source: The Huffington Post, "Why Diagnosis Is the Key to Your Health -- And the Health of the Nation," Leana Wen, Jan.
 4, 2013

-- Our Connecticut law firm works with patients who have suffered from any type of medical malpractice, including those mentioned in this post.
-Victims who have been misdiagnosed can to visit our website for more information.
+Our Connecticut law firm works with patients who have suffered from any type of medical malpractice, including those mentioned in this post.
+Victims who have been misdiagnosed can to visit our website for more information or are welcome to contact a Waterbury personal injury attorney from our office to review the merits of your claim.
+The initial consultation is free of charge.